Artygo8/42API_TOOLS/README.md

  - [x] guidelines_retriever.py - retrieve all the guidelines (evaluation page) from the projects of a given user.

- - [ ] find_slots.py - Well... it does find slots, but that's about all... this one is a failure.
+ - [x] find_slots.py - Well...
+Maybe not so bad after all, get notified when someone puts slots (you need your project_id).